Dog Eye Allergies: Symptoms and Treatment

 Environmental Allergens

-Environmental allergens are the most common culprits behind dog eye allergies.
-These include tree, grass, and weed pollen, mold spores, dust mites, and pet dander (yes, dogs can be allergic to other animals).
-Seasonal allergies in dogs often flare up during spring and fall when pollen counts are high, though some dogs experience year-round symptoms depending on their specific triggers.
+Environmental allergens are the most common cause of dog eye allergies.
+Tree, grass, and weed pollen, mold spores, dust mites, and even other animals’ dander can all set off a reaction.
+Seasonal allergies tend to flare in spring and fall when pollen counts spike, though some dogs have symptoms year-round.

 Contact Allergens